Chipotle is smothering Mexican American burrito culture

-How is Chipotle like a chipotle chili pepper?
+How is Chipotle like a chipotle chile pepper?
 That’s the question writer Gustavo Arellano recently asked the burrito chain’s latest CEO, Brian Niccol.
 “Not only had no one ever asked him that, Niccol had never even considered it,” Arellano later wrote.
 He goes on:

 “You win, Gustavo,” [Niccol] said, before talking his way into an answer.
 “I think it’s a complex, delicious flavor that you’re able to take into a lot of different directions.
 That’s what happens at Chipotle.
 You get to create the flavor experience that becomes your burrito, your bowl, and taco.”